 The composite noise levels are based on intensive noise monitoring during the construction of 15 actual power plants.
-The noise monitoring for the composite levels was done at locations selected to avoid undue excess attenuation from atmospheric conditions and terrain.
-The construction equipment were characterized as typical.
+The noise monitoring for the composite levels was done at locations selected to avoid undue excess attenuation from

 One important consideration in using these data is that the measurements are over 20 years old.
 Thus, they probably overestimate actual construction noise (there has been a trend towards quieter equipment in the intervening years).
 In spite of this consideration, these data are comprehensive and have the advantage of integrating significant variability to arrive at an average impact from each phase of construction.